Pet Shipping for Customers

 5. Are there any additional requirements that you require?
 Does your provider need any additional types of certificates, documentation, pictures, kennels, leashes, etc. before they pick up your pet?
 If you're sending your pet with a kennel or crate, please ensure that your provider knows the size and has enough space for both your pet and it's kennel.

 Note for animal shippers: For animal shipments, the service provider may require payment at pickup (not prior) to comply with USDA regulations.
 These Payment Codes can be released at time of pickup.
-Often times this is to allow of treatment of the animal should any injury or illness occur during shipment.
+Often times this is to allow for treatment of the animal should any injury or illness occur during shipment.

 If you have any additional questions or concerns about pet transport, please contact support!
 We're here to help.